juigmend/python-miscellaneous/README.md

 <br>

-<li><a href="https://github.com/juigmend/python-miscellaneous/blob/main/AlphaPose_Motion_Tracking_Video_Files_DEMO.ipynb">AlphaPose tracking and pre-processing of video files</a> (Jupyter notebook) Tracks individuals in one or several video files, extracts one point for each individual, cleans the data, and saves to a file.
+<li><a href="https://github.com/juigmend/python-miscellaneous/blob/main/AlphaPose_Motion_Tracking_Video_Files_DEMO.ipynb">Tracking and Pre-processing of Video Files with AlphaPose</a> (Jupyter notebook) Tracks individuals in one or several video files, extracts one point for each individual, cleans the data, and saves to a file.
 Also generates plots and logs for data inspection.</li>

 <br>